-Photographic images exhibit distinct statistical regularities that are especially apparent when they are represented using a multiscale basis (loosely referred to as a "wavelet" decomposition).
-To be more specific, the wavelet coefficients of photographic images tend to have highly kurtotic non-Gaussian marginal distributions [1], [2], [3].
-More importantly, even when they are second-order decorrelated, there are higher-order statical dependencies between coefficients at nearby locations, orientations and scales [5], [6], [16].
-Shown in Fig. 1 are empirical joint and conditional histograms for five pairs of subband coefficients of the "boat" image, corresponding to basis functions with spatial separations of $\Delta = \{1, 4, 32\}$ samples, two orthogonal orientations and two adjacent scales.
-For adjacent coefficients, we observe an approximately elliptical joint distribution.
-This behavior was originally reported for Hilbert-transform pairs of basis functions [30], and later generalized to pairs at different positions, orientations and scales [5], [6].
+Photographic images exhibit distinct statistical regularities that are especially apparent when they are represented using a multiscale oriented decomposition (loosely referred to as a "wavelet" decomposition).
+To be more specific, the multiscale coefficients of photographic images tend to have highly kurtotic non-Gaussian marginal distributions [1], [2], [3].
+More importantly, even when they are second-order decorrelated, there are higher order statistical dependencies between coefficients at nearby locations, orientations, and scales [5], [6], [16].
+Fig. 1 shows the empirical joint and conditional histograms for five pairs of subband coefficients of the "boat" image, corresponding to basis functions with spatial separations of $\Delta = \{1, 4, 32\}$ samples, two orthogonal orientations, and two adjacent scales.
+For spatially adjacent coefficients (first column), we observe an approximately elliptical joint distribution.
+This behavior was originally reported for Hilbert-transform pairs of basis functions [30] and later generalized to pairs at different locations, orientations, and scales [5], [6].
 The "bow-tie" shaped conditional distribution indicates that the variance of one coefficient depends on the value of the other.
 This is a highly non-Gaussian behavior, since the conditional variances of a jointly Gaussian density are always constant, independent of the value of the conditioning variable.
 For coefficients that are distant, the dependency becomes weaker and the corresponding joint and conditional histograms become more separable, as would be expected for two independent random variables.
-Finally, although the examples shown here were generated using a particular multi-scale oriented image representation, these statistical properties are fairly robust to the specific choice of decomposition as long as the basis functions are localized and band-pass.
+Finally, although the examples shown here were generated using a particular multiscale oriented image representation, these statistical properties are fairly robust to the specific choice of decomposition as long as the basis functions are localized and band-pass.